Single Responsibility Principle

 Good Example (Adhering to SRP)

-We can refactor this class to adhere to the Single Responsibility Principle by separating the concerns:
+We can refactor the User class to adhere to the Single Responsibility Principle by separating the concerns:

 public class User